neelriyer/neelriyer.github.io/_posts/2020-07-12-Recommendation-System-in-Pytorch.md

 We're creating an embedding matrix for our user ids and our movie ids.
 An embedding is basically an array lookup.
 When we mulitply our one-hot encoded user ids by our weights most calculations cancel to `0` `(0 * number = 0)`.
 All we're left with is a particular row in the weight matrix.
 That's basically [just an array lookup](https://youtu.be/CJKnDu2dxOE?t=1625).

-So we can skip the matrix mulitply and we can skip the one-hot encoded.
+So we don't need the matrix mulitply and we don't need the one-hot encoded array.
 Instead we can just do an array lookup.
-This [reduces memory usage](https://arxiv.org/pdf/1604.06737) and speeds up the neural network relative.
+This [reduces memory usage](https://arxiv.org/pdf/1604.06737) and speeds up the neural network.
 It also reveals the intrinsic properties of the categorical variables.
-This was applied in a recent [Kaggle competition](https://www.kaggle.com/c/rossmann-store-sales) and [achieved 3rd place](https://www.kaggle.com/c/rossmann-store-sales/discussion/17974).
+This idea was applied in a recent [Kaggle competition](https://www.kaggle.com/c/rossmann-store-sales) and [achieved 3rd place](https://www.kaggle.com/c/rossmann-store-sales/discussion/17974).

 The size of these embedding matrices will be determined by n_factors.
 These factors determine the number of latent factors in our dataset.